 My husband likes his steak very rare, and I’m more of a medium-rare gal.
 We have had many guests who prefer their steaks medium, so it’s good to have some guidelines on what internal temperatures are for what doneness of beef.
 Having an instant read thermometer is key!

-The temperature for each degree of doneness, according to Certified Angus Beef, are as follows:
+The filet mignon temperatures for each degree of doneness, according to Certified Angus Beef, are as follows:

 Filet Mignon with a Red Wine Balsamic Sauce Recipe